jamwaffles/jamwaffles.github.io/content/ethercrab-0.4.md

 {{ images1(path="/images/ethercrab-dc/lan9252-low-std-dev-30s-persist-edit.png") }}

-If you decide not to use the `next_cycle_wait` parameter, **or you use `tokio`**, the jitter will look a lot worse:
+If you decide not to use the `next_cycle_wait` parameter, **or you use `tokio`**, the jitter will look a lot worse.
+Notice the varying pulse offset on the cyan trace, as well as the atrocious standard deviation of nearly 300us:

 {{ images1(path="/images/ethercrab-dc/lan9252-bad-tokio.png") }}

-If you would prefer not to use async timers, I'd recommend the [`timerfd` crate](https://docs.rs/timerfd/latest/timerfd/) to get best timing accuracy.
+If you would prefer not to use async timers, I'd recommend the[`timerfd` crate] (https://docs.rs/timerfd/latest/timerfd/) to get best timing accuracy. `std::thread::sleep` is also an enticing option for its simplicity, but is a poor choice due to it not taking into account the loop or network processing time.

 # `io_uring`

 The Linux kernel introduced a new way of doing IO a while back called `io_uring`.
-It was touted as a more perfomant way to do IO by using a pair of ringbuffers to reduce copies and overhead in the system.
+It's touted as a more perfomant way to do IO by using a pair of ringbuffers to reduce copies and overhead in the system.